Release & story order

 - Should you play it?

-- Pick Pocket for quick mobile collecting; pick Live for tournament-accurate rules.
+- Pick Pocket for quick mobile collecting; pick Live for paper-accurate ranked play.
+Neither replaces the handheld RPG timeline on Pokémon main series.

 - Release date